A Multilingual Bag-of-Entities Model for Zero-Shot Cross-Lingual Text Classification: Analysis

 \subsection{Performance sensitivity to language differences}

 In our method, the number of detected Wikidata entities during inference differs depending on the target languages.
 We investigated how this affects performance.
-For each of the datasets, we computed the Pearson's correlation coefficient between the number of detected entities and the rate of improvement in performance for each language (see Table 8 in the Appendix).
+For each of the datasets, we computed the Pearson's correlation coefficient between the number of detected entities and the rate of improvement over the baseline performance for each language (Figure \ref{fig:result_pearson}).
 As a result, there was no clear trend in the correlation coefficients, which ranged from -0.3 to 0.2.
 These results indicate that the performance was consistently improved for languages with a small number of detected entities.
 We attribute this to the ability of our method to detect a sufficient number of entities, even for languages with a relatively small number of entity detections.